- Doctors & Departments

 Monitoring the infection rates in spinal fusion surgeries also helps us investigate the cause or risk factors that may have led to the infection.

-In 2017, we had zero surgical site infections in standard risk spine fusion patients – for the second year in a row.
+In 2018, we had zero surgical site infections in standard risk spine fusion patients – for the third year in a row.

 Note: For patients with underlying medical conditions who need a spine fusion, please discuss surgical infection risk with your child’s surgeon.